-The Adequacy and Fairness of State School Finance Systems
+The Adequacy and Fairness of State School Finance Systems (fourth edition)

 Latest Research Briefs

 RESEARCH BRIEF: One-Page State School Finance Profiles

-One-page profiles of effort, adequacy, and progressivity in the school finance systems of all 50 states and D.C.
+Profiles presenting the latest data on the K-12 finance systems of all 50 states and D.C.
+Published December 2021.
 Download your state’s profile.